microsoft/Kusto-Query-Language/doc/visualization-linechart.md

 ---
-title: Line chart visualization - Azure Data Explorer
+title:  Line chart visualization
 description: This article describes the line chart visualization in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 01/26/2023
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
-zone_pivot_groups: kql-flavors
+zone_pivot_groups: kql-flavors-all
 ---
 # Line chart

-::: zone pivot="azuredataexplorer"
+::: zone pivot="azuredataexplorer, fabric"

 The line chart visual is the most basic type of chart.
 The first column of the query should be numeric and is used as the x-axis.
 Other numeric columns are the y-axes.
 Line charts track changes over short and long periods of time.
 When smaller changes exist, line graphs are more useful than bar graphs.